prebid/prebid.github.io/identity/uid2.0.md

 ###### Instantiating and Establishing Identity

-Following is what what should be used to instantiate the Unified Id lifecycle on the client:
+Following is what should be used to instantiate the Unified Id lifecycle on the client:

 ```HTML
 <script>